Secondary HR+ Breast cancer – What’ve hormones got to do with it?

 Aromatase Inhibitors

 Aromatase is a protein that converts androgens (created in the adrenal glands) into oestrogens in the fat, liver, muscle or brain cells.
-Aromatase inhibitors such as Letrozole (Femara®), Anastrozole (Arimidex®) or Exemestone (Aromasin®) inhibit this conversion, decreasing oestrogen levels in the body.
+Aromatase inhibitors such as Letrozole (Femara®), Anastrozole (Arimidex®) or Exemestane (Aromasin®) inhibit this conversion, decreasing oestrogen levels in the body.
 These drugs are used in women who are postmenopausal as they improve progression-free survival compared to other therapies such as tamoxifen7,9.
-Diagram explaining aromatase inhibitors

 Tamoxifen

 Fulvestrant (Faslodex®) blocks the oestrogen pathway through a different method to tamoxifen.
 It binds to the oestrogen receptor (ER) and degrades/breaks this receptor.
 Therefore, if the oestrogen receptor is degraded, oestrogen cannot bind and drive cancer growth.
-Fulvestrant is normally offered alongside other therapeutics (find out more below), and is not recommended as an alternative to aromatase inhibitors11.
+Fulvestrant is normally offered alongside other therapeutics, such as CDK 4/6 inhibitors and abemaciclib (find out more below), and is not recommended as an alternative to aromatase inhibitors11.

 Why do some patients become resistant to hormone therapy?